Reframing the New Year and Focusing on Progress

 Progress Over Perfection in the New Year: A Lasting Mindset

 Focusing on progress over perfection isn’t just a strategy for the New Year—it’s a mindset that can sustain you throughout your recovery journey.
-When you let go of perfectionism, you free yourself from the unrealistic expectations that can hinder growth.
+When you let go of perfectionism, you free yourself from unrealistic expectations that can hinder growth.
 Progress is about the choices you make each day, the resilience you show during setbacks, and the commitment you have to a healthier future.

 Remember, the New Year doesn’t define your recovery journey.
 You define it, one step at a time.
 By embracing progress and self-compassion, you can create a foundation for growth that lasts far beyond January.